endojs/Jessie/README.md

 programs in the larger language.

-One language is *absorbed* (<A) by another if code in the smaller language can be run as code in the larger language without internal modification.
-(Surrounding the code with a prelude and postlude is a modification, but not an *internal modification*.)
+One language is *absorbed* (<A) by another if code in the smaller language can be run as code in the larger language without modification.
 A smaller language which is not absorbed may often be *transpiled* (<T) into the larger language by source-to-source transformation.